Tips for Naming a Business

 Kona Professional Housekeepers

 These names associate the business with a place and an activity, which can be very valuable if you want people to find you online.
 Most online searches for location-specific services or products include a place plus the service or product.
-A name like the above have a lot of marketing value built into the name.
+A name like the above has a lot of marketing value built into the name.

 Use a family name:

-Bob’s Service Station (ficticious)
+Bob’s Service Station (fictitious)

-Anderson Used Cars (ficticious)
+Anderson Used Cars (fictitious)

 Here are things to consider for your business name: